AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 # Exercise 13.5 - Visualization using Analysis WorkSpace

 ## Objectives

-- Understand Analysis Workspace UI
+* Understand Analysis Workspace UI
-- Learn some feature that make Analysis Workspace so different.
+* Learn some feature that make Analysis Workspace so different.
-- Learn how to analyse in CJA using Analysis Workspace
+* Learn how to analyse in CJA using Analysis Workspace

 ## Context

-In this exercises you will use Analysis Workspace within CJA to analyse product views, product funnels, churn etc.
+In this exercises you will use Analysis Workspace within CJA to analyze product views, product funnels, churn etc.

 We will cover some of the queries done in the Module 7 - Query Service so you can see how easy is to run the same queries and more but withouot using SQL and relying only on the drag and drop philosophy of Analysis Workspace.